rwaldron/tessel-io/readme.md

 | B | 5 | ✓ |   |   | ✓ |   | ✓ |   | ✓ | ✓ |
 | B | 6 | ✓ |   |   |   | ✓ | ✓ |   | ✓ | ✓ |
 | B | 7 | ✓ |   |   |   |   | ✓ | ✓ | ✓ |   |

+Notes:

+- Whenever possible, avoid using pins AO, A1, B0 and B1 for digital or analog input.

 ## Examples